finwo/cq/docs/0010-draft.md

     certificate chain root.
 This should prevent hijacking a pre-existing identity by generating a new root certificate for it.

-    TODO: message receiving pubkey
+    TODO: decide if this is a good idea, or just to use `@` like people are used

-    The node may recognize aliases for specific identities, starting with an `~` character, but these are NOT propagated across the network.
+    to: The node may recognize aliases for specific identities, starting with an `~` character, but these are NOT propagated across the network.
 The relay or node decides how these are assigned to identities.

     For example, on a mobile phone you might assign aliases to make tagging